Citi/scaler/README.md

 ...
 ```

-Then start a set of workers (a.k.a. a Scaler *cluster*) that connect to the previously started scheduler:
+Then, start a set of workers (a.k.a. a Scaler *cluster*) that connect to the previously started scheduler:

 ```bash
 $ scaler_cluster -n 4 tcp://127.0.0.1:2345